On the Robustness of Democratic Electoral Processes to Computational Propaganda: Discussion

 In terms of the opinion landscape, we found that election outcomes are more robust in less polarized societies -- this is illustrated in Fig.~\ref{fig:Variation_delta}.
 Interactions between agents have a structuring effect on the final opinions and in a more connected society, opinions become more rigid, due to the density of the interaction network.
 Increasing the interaction distance between voter's opinions naturally makes the electoral process more robust against external influence.
 In other words, opinions formed by interactions with many other voters, with strongly differing opinions are harder to influence.
 Simultaneously, a similar reasoning explains that the more a society is polarized, the less it is robust against external influence.
 Indeed, polarizing an electorate increases the distance between agents in the opinion space.
 Therefore, for a limited interaction distance, there will be less interactions between agents if they are more polarized.
 This is especially true for weakly opinionated voters, which are rare in polarized societies, and therefore interact with only few others.
 Their opinions are accordingly more easily manipulated.

 Last but not least, we investigated the robustness of different electoral systems.
-Focusing on three of the main ones -- proportional representation (PR), single representation (SR) and winner-takes-all (WTA) -- we found that the PR system is generally the most robust.
+Focusing on the four main ones -- proportional representation (PR), winner-takes-all (WTA), single representation (SR) and proportional ranked choice voting (PRCV) -- we found that the PR system is generally the most robust, in remarkable agreement with the recent study by Raducha et al.~\cite{Rad23}.
 This is not trivial.
 As a matter of fact, on the one hand, it is easier for an influencer to gain seats in the PR system than in the SR system, because each seat in the PR system corresponds to a smaller number of votes.
 From that point of view, one would guess that the SR system is more robust than the PR system.
 On the other hand, however, the influencer needs to gain more seats to take the majority in the PR system, because in total, there are more seats available, compared to the SR system.
 To make a long story short, overturning an election in the PR system requires to flip many seats that are easy to get, while in the SR system, flipping a few seats is sufficient, each of which is however more difficult to flip.
-Our results make it clear that the net result is that the PR system is more resilient to external influences.
+Our results make it clear that the net result is that the PR system is the most resilient to external influences, most of the time.
 The WTA system can be seen as a middle ground between PR and SR, attributing seats in the same way as the SR system, but where the total number of seats is the same as in the PR system.
 It is not clear {\it a priori} where the WTA system would rank in terms of electoral robustness.
 We found that it is generally more robust than the SR, less so than the PR systems.
+The PRCV system is somehow more intricate to understand and accordingly, has a more intricate behavior.
+On the one hand, it is the most robust 20--25 \% of the time, which would put it as second most robust, behind the PR system.
+This likely follows from the proportional attribution of seats.
+However the PRCV system is also the least robust about 30 \% of the time.
+This indicates that, quite often, efficient strategies exist to target voter rankings to successfully modify the electoral outcome.

 Our results remain the same, regardless of the number of parties, the shape of the opinion landscape, or the interaction distance between different voters.
 Systems with proportional representation are generally more robust than systems attributing all seats to the winner, themselves being generally more robust than single representative systems, irrespective of the structure of the electorate.